 - Reopen Case Action (incident)

 It is recommend to create a workflow instead of adding an Activate or a Deactivate button for out of the box entities having defined specific state and status code values that they require for their business processes.
 For example, Incident (status options), Opportunity(status options), Entitlements (status options).

 Geolocation configuration for entity forms

 A managed form can be configured to display a map control to either display an existing location as a pin on a map or to provide the ability for the user to specify a location.
 See Add Geolocation.

-The form's map control requires additional configuration to tell it what the ids of the various location fields are in order to assign/retrieve values to/from them.
-The Entity Form record in Dynamics 365 has a configuration section that defines these field mappings that you must be specified.
+The form's map control requires additional configuration to tell it what the IDs of the various location fields are, to assign values to them or retrieve values from them.
+The Entity Form record in Dynamics 365 for Customer Engagement has a configuration section that defines these field mappings that you must specify.
 The field names will vary depending on the schema you have created.

 Web Form properties for portals

 Web Form steps for portals

 Web Form subgrid configuration for portals